 This is common with prescription stimulants used to treat ADHD, like Adderall and Ritalin.
 The same thing can happen with illegal stimulants, like cocaine, ecstasy and amphetamines.

-Most of us take medication with water and doing so actually helps drugs work in the way they should.
-Water helps medicine move through your stomach and into your intestines, where it can be absorbed.
+Most of us take medication with water, and doing so actually helps drugs work the way they should.
+Drinking plenty of water helps medicines move through your stomach and into your intestines, where they can be absorbed.
 Being dehydrated prevents your body from properly absorbing medicine in the right amounts.

-No matter the season, most doctors recommend drinking a full 8-ounce glass of water with your medication.
+No matter the season, most doctors recommend drinking a full 8-ounce glass of water each time you take your oral medication.

 Exposing medication to high temperatures